-This milestone further establishes that the Company is genuinely delivering on its 'fast-track' lithium development strategy and provides additional options to consider accelerating the scale-up development timeframe of the project.
-Argosy remains confident of achieving key upcoming milestones to further demonstrate the long-term sustainability of the Rincon Lithium Project.
+The milestones achieved during 2019 reinforce the Company is genuinely and continues delivering on its 'fast-track' lithium development strategy, providing additional options to consider accelerating the scale-up development timeframe of the project.
+Argosy remains confident that key upcoming milestones and achievements will prove successful to demonstrate the long-term sustainability and progress toward commercial scale development at the Rincon Lithium Project.